What is prepayment in a home loan? - Benefits of Prepaying

 This method involves making regular extra payments apart from taking into account monthly installments.
 This method is mostly suitable for many families from India.

-Financial Mathematics Behind Prepayment
+Financial Mathematics Behind Prepayment of Home Loan

-The prepayment of home loans can involve a home loan calculator to save effort and time while getting accurate figures.
+The prepayment of home loans can involve a home loan eligibility calculator to save effort and time while getting accurate figures.
 Let’s break it down with an example.

-Navigating Bank Policies and Regulations
+Navigating Bank Policies and Regulations on Prepayment

 Different banks in India adopt diverse approaches towards home loan prepayment: